 Rockwood trainings are designed to help you to create more effective, sustainable, humane life.
 Our curriculum is led by trainers who are steeped in leadership and organizational development.
 You’ll experience our curriculum through a variation of activities, including visualization, personal journaling, pair work, and group work.
-You can review training descriptions and their agendas for the Art of Leadership and the Advanced Art of Leadership.
+You can review training descriptions and their agendas for the Art of Leadership.
 You can also see What to Expect.
 We encourage you to also reach out to the Rockwood alum network, or any colleagues who have been through Rockwood’s trainings, to learn their experiences.

 I really want to go, but I need to convince my boss that the training is worth the time and money.
 Any tips?